WELCOME TO KOALA ACTION GYMPIE REGION INC

 Koalas are part of the wonderful biodiversity of the Gympie Region which makes us custodians of Australia’s most loved and iconic wildlife species.
 The koala is an important part of Australia’s natural and cultural heritage and is Queensland’s fauna emblem.

-This vulnerable species is in decline in Queensland facing multiple threats to its survival.
+This endangered species is in decline in Queensland facing multiple threats to its survival.
 As custodians, we have a responsibility to ensure remaining koala populations across our region do not disappear too.
+The good news is there is much we can all do for the survival of koalas in the wild.

 Koala Action Gympie Region (KAGR) was formed in 2015 with the aim of engaging the whole community in helping to achieve this.
-We are becoming an increasingly ‘koala-aware’ community.

 KOALAS NEED US – TOP 12 TIPS TO HELP THEM